Probate Q&A Series

 Detailed Answer: Navigating Administrator Appointment under North Carolina Law

-When someone dies without a valid will (intestate), North Carolina law requires the court to appoint an administrator to settle the estate.
+When someone dies without a valid will (intestate), North Carolina law requires the clerk of superior court to appoint a personal representative to settle the estate.
 You can follow these steps to seek appointment as administrator of an intestate estate:

 1. Confirm Your Priority for Appointment

 Under N.C.
-Gen. Stat. § 28A-6-1, the clerk of superior court appoints administrators in a set order.
+Gen. Stat. § 28A-4-1, the clerk of superior court issues letters of administration in a set order.
 Typically, the surviving spouse holds first priority.
-If no spouse survives, children and other next of kin follow.
+If no spouse survives, heirs and other persons entitled under the statute follow.
 You must qualify under this statutory hierarchy to petition.

-Complete a Petition for Appointment of Administrator and submit it to the clerk of superior court in the county where the decedent lived.
+Apply for letters of administration with the clerk of superior court in the county where the decedent was domiciled.
 Include basic information about the deceased, their heirs, estimated value of assets, and your relationship to the decedent.

-The court typically requires you to post a surety bond before issuing Letters of Administration.
+The clerk may require you to post a surety bond before issuing Letters of Administration, unless bond is waived or not required by law.
 The bond protects heirs and creditors against mishandling of estate assets.
-After bond approval, the clerk schedules a hearing to confirm your appointment.

 5. Receive Letters of Administration

-Once the court approves your bond and no valid objections arise, the clerk issues Letters of Administration.
+Once you qualify and no valid objections prevent appointment, the clerk issues Letters of Administration.
 These letters give you legal authority to manage and settle the estate.

 6. Administer the Estate